 The Company's mineral projects are located in Mali, Côte d'Ivoire and Ethiopia.
 See "General Development of the Business - Overview of Business" for an overview of the Company's properties.
 All of the Company's gold production and revenue are derived from its operations in Africa, including its 80% owned Sadiola Mine in Mali, and its 89.89% owned Bonikro Mine and 85% owned Agbaou Mine in Côte d'Ivoire.
-In addition, the Company conducts development activities at its now 100% owned Kurmuk Project in Ethiopia (see "General Development of the Business - Three Year History - Purchase of Remaining Kurmuk Interest) and its 100% owned Diba Property.
+In addition, the Company conducts development activities at its 100% owned Kurmuk Project in Ethiopia and its 100% owned Korali Sud Property.
 Any changes in regulations or shifts in political attitudes in any of these jurisdictions, or other jurisdictions in which Allied has projects from time to time, are generally beyond the control of the Company and may adversely affect its business.
 Future development and operations may be affected in varying degrees by such factors as government regulations (or changes thereto) with respect to restrictions on production, import restrictions (such as restrictions applicable to, among other things, equipment, services and supplies), export controls, taxes, royalties, expropriation or nationalization of property, loss of title to mining rights, repatriation of profits, environmental legislation, land use, water use, mine safety and receipt of necessary permits.
 The effect of these factors cannot be accurately predicted.
-See "Risk Factors - Operations in Africa" below.
+See "Risk Factors - Operations in Africa".